 H i s t o r y c o l o r s - P r o j e c t

-Also 70 years after the end of World War II the subject "Painting and Camouflage of the german armed forces" still exercises an immense fascination on many military-historically enthusiasts and leads regularly to passionate, quick-tempered however sometimes also pointless discussions.
+Also 70 years after the end of World War II the subject "Painting and Camouflage of the Wehrmacht" still exercises an immense fascination on many military-historically enthusiasts and leads regularly to passionate, quick-tempered however sometimes also pointless discussions.
 To be able to really understand the historical backgrounds, without any doubt, it is necessary to have facts based on primary sources.
 The up to now in general known information - mostly only secondary sources - is not enough and turns out wrong, in case of more exact consideration, contradictory or often incomplete.
 The subject is discussed in military-historical publications regularly only in few sentences, the texts of primary sources are not reproduced precisely, but are translated in own words or into foreign languages, what leads to considerable sensory changes and misinterpretations.
 Comprehensive or more in-depth special literature does not exist up to now.
 Also the publications inflationarily appearing during the last years with supposed original color profiles of army device, could not improve the poor primary source situation and remain its basis often totally guilty.
 This is also valid for some new products in the military scale modelling and restoration color sector of which on concrete inquiry no primary sources form the basis.

 Historycolors, resident in Germany, is a research project and archive about German camouflages and historical standard colors of 1927 up to now which is based exclusively on thousands of military and civil primary sources.
 Through this, it can answer many existing questions on the subject.
 The focus lies, on this occasion, on the period from 1927 to 1945, the german armed forces (Wehrmacht) and in particular the german army (Heer).
 Nevertheless, the present primary sources enclose a wider range as for example air defence, national railway, imperial post, fire prevention police, police, German Red Cross, SA, NSKK, NSFK, W-SS, agricultural machinery and DIN colors.
 The standard colors are based predominantly on RAL standard collections.
 The research takes place worldwide.